techidaily/site-games-able/source/_posts/a-selective-guide-to-exceptional-twitch-download-apps.md

  Unlike other tools specifically designed for downloading content from Twitch, CleverGet offers the flexibility to download content from various websites, including Twitch.
 Available for both Windows and macOS devices, CleverGet is an excellent choice for desktop users looking to save content locally on their devices.

- With its built-in browser feature, you can navigate the[Twitch app](https://www.makeuseof.com/what-is-twitch-live-streaming/) to locate the desired videos for download.
+ With its built-in browser feature, you can navigate the [Twitch app](https://www.makeuseof.com/what-is-twitch-live-streaming/) to locate the desired videos for download.
 You can download content in the same quality as posted by the content creator, supporting resolutions up to 8K.
 Unlike other tools, CleverGet allows you to download streams in bulk and lets you download content without the need to sign in.

 To download videos using CleverGet:

-1. Go to the[CleverGet website](https://cleverget.tv/) to download the software.
+1. Go to the [CleverGet website](https://cleverget.tv/) to download the software.
 After downloading, run the setup file and follow the on-screen instructions to install it.
 Then, launch the app.
 2. If you wish to download a single video, browse to the video within the app's built-in browser or copy the video link from the Twitch website and paste it into the app.
 3. Wait for the tool to fetch the video, select the desired quality for download, and then click on the**Download** button.
 ![Downloading a Twitch stream using CleverGet.](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2024/03/4-downloading-a-twitch-stream-using-cleverget.jpg)